Three ways Vulnetix makes patching safe by default

 What is Safe Harbour autofix?

-When a vulnerability is found, Safe Harbour resolves the nearest safest, latest or stable version that clears it and autofixes your manifest to that version — fixing the problem, not just reporting it.
+When a vulnerability is found, Safe Harbour resolves the nearest safest, latest or stable version that clears it and autofixes your manifest to that version, fixing the problem rather than just reporting it.

 Do Aikido SafeChain, Socket or JFrog offer autofix to a safe version?

 They focus on blocking or alerting: Aikido SafeChain blocks malicious installs, Socket flags risky package behaviour, and JFrog Curation gates packages entering Artifactory.
-Safe Harbour autofix — choosing and applying a known-clean version automatically — is unique to Vulnetix.
+Safe Harbour autofix, which chooses and applies a known-clean version automatically, is unique to Vulnetix.

 How does Vulnetix prevent risky patches in the first place?